mattermost/docs/source/process/training.rst

 **Before meeting:**

-1. (Chair) Schedules items for the weekly agenda, includes company update from CEO or CTO, and customer updates.
+1. (Chair) Schedules items for the weekly agenda.
 2. (Team) Shares potential meeting agenda topics with Chair via direct message.
 Must be shared at least 24 hours prior to meeting start and be aligned with the meeting objectives above.

 **During meeting:**